MaximusTaHan/ReactionDiscordBot/README.md

 For this bot we need the "GuildMessageReactions" and "GuildMembers" intent.
 The first gets sent an event when a server member reacts to any message, this means you have to make conditions for when to send back a response.

-Discord provides almost everything with a unique id, so we can look for when a reaction happened on a chosen message.
+Discord provides almost everything with a unique id, so we can look for when a reaction happened on a chosen message through its id.
-The native emotes are one of the things that doesnt have an id so we have to use its Unicode value (Discord name: `:white_check_mark:` Unicode: ✅).
+The native emotes are one of the things that doesnt have an id so we have to use its Encoded value (Discord name: `:white_check_mark:` Encoded: ✅).

 Then we register the ReactionHandler with the AddResponder method.
 This adds a responder to the service collection which in turn allows you to use all the IResponder implementations it supports.